helenchg/LearnHololensDevUnity/README.md

 ## 4. NavMesh101 - Unity2019.3.0f1
 This project is about learning how to use Unity NavMesh Components.
 I literally just followed Brackeys video tutorials and downloaded his assets.
 I created a new 3D project using Unity2019.3.0f1 and dragged the entire NavMesh-Tutorial downloaded from github at: https://github.com/Brackeys/NavMesh-Tutorial
 Thanks to this tutorial, I discovered that Unity has a ThirdPersonCharacter scripts that does the animation for navigation automatically, but this is only for a humanoid avatar.
 For my thesis, I will have to figure out how to modify everything for a non-humanoid agent.
 These set of video tutorials are really great, now I just need to figure out how to use Hololens Spatial Mapping and combine it with Unity NavMeshComponents https://github.com/Unity-Technologies/NavMeshComponents.
 FYI, the NavMesh-Tutorial folder already has the Unity NavMeshComponents imported.
 Alright, if you want to dive deeper on NavMesh, check this six-part tutorial by Unity https://www.youtube.com/playlist?list=PLX2vGYjWbI0Rf0im34I2lBF4eufM-cgzQ (quite long and more advanced, you will definitely understand it if you did the previous tutorial by Brackeys.)
+Everything related to the navMeshAgent (agent navigation) is in the UnityEngine.AI namespace.
+Tutorial #3 talks about a drone, which is technically non-humanoid.
+They did not animate it though.
+Also, the scene is so dark, you can barely see the drone moving.

+I wonder much large of a navMesh can the hololens handle...

 ## 3. VoiceRecognition100 - Unity2019.2.8f1
 This project allows you to control the 3D character by using voice input.
 You can command it to "dance", "stop", move the character "upward", "back", "forward", and "down".